.

-These readings are from the Bible (KJV) and from the textbook of Christian Science, Science and Health with Key to the Scriptures by Mary Baker Eddy and are on the topic of God as intelligence.
+These readings are from the Bible (KJV) and from the textbook of Christian Science, Science and Health with Key to the Scriptures by Mary Baker Eddy and are on the topic of God as true government.

 God has endowed man with inalienable rights, among which are self-government, reason, and conscience.
 Man is properly self-governed only when he is guided rightly and governed by his Maker, divine Truth and Love.